 To be used only for lights illuminated on a continuous basis.

 To be used only when no other category is applicable.
-Hours of operation must be documented by building facility staff interviews or logging hours of use.
-The SWE reserves the right to require logging hours of use groups for evaluation purposes.
+Hours of operation must be documented by facility staff interviews, posted schedules, or metered data.

 Subject to verification by EDC Evaluation or SWE